 Here is a quick guide to help you get started with eating right if you are coming off of the SAD (Standard American Diet).
 This downloadable PDF can be printed out and used as a shopping guide if you would like or you can stick it your fridge door.
 I have also included some great resources for finding fresh local food and healthy recipes.

 When it comes to working out I highly recommend you choose a form of exercise that you actually enjoy doing.
 I used to go to the gym 5 days a week and do a lot of cardio and weights and at the time I enjoyed it.
 Now it doesn’t appeal to me as much.
 Instead, I prefer to walk or jog outdoors, hiking, body weight exercises, Yoga, Callanetics, and roller skating.
 I would love to get into hoop dancing as well.

 If you love doing Cross Fit, boxing, running, biking, aerobics, playing sports or whatever that’s fantastic!
 However, don’t force yourself to do something you hate because you will be miserable and chances are you won’t stick with it.
-So be and stay active doing something you actually enjoy.
-Even if it is for only 5 minutes per day.
+So, be and stay active doing something you actually enjoy.
+Even if it is only 5 minutes per day.

 As I mentioned earlier there are some really awesome free resources available online: